 Key skills

-Not every resume needs a summary or objective, but they can be useful sections to include when you’re just beginning your career or when you’re looking to pivot to something new.
-In either case, use that space to mention your workplace and interpersonal skills, including the attributes you think most align with a job description.
-In the resume summary below, the bolded words are key skills that can suggest your readiness to start a new role.
+Not every resume needs a summary or objective, but they can be useful sections to include when you’re just beginning your career or looking to pivot to something new.
+Use that space to mention your workplace and interpersonal skills, including the attributes you think most align with a job description.
+The bolded words in the resume summary below are key skills that can suggest your readiness to start a new role.

 Summary: Motivated and discerning brand manager with seven years of leadership experience using data to drive actionable, empathetic insights that lead to higher consumer awareness and engagement.